fxlin/p2-concurrency/docs/vtune.md

 * The path for ITT library.
 To use VTune's ITT [tracing API](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/api-support/instrumentation-and-tracing-technology-apis.html), e.g. for adding task markers, you will have to include C headers & link to the ITT libraries.
 They ship with the VTune installation.
 Make sure you point to the right path in building, e.g. by changing CMakeList.txt.
 * Be aware of local profiling results.
 If you try profiling on your local machine, the results may appear different than that on the target machine.
 Sometimes the difference may be confusing.

-**My setup (FYI).** It's a variant of setup 2.
-A bit complicated while it works well for me.
+**Instructor's pick (FYI).** It's a variant of mode 2.
+A bit complicated but works well for me.
 Locally I have a Windows machine (as the viewer) and a Linux machine (the dev machine) connected via GbE.
 They share a network filesystem (Samba).
-From the Windows machine I connect into the Linux machine via the terminal emulator of WSL2.
-I develop and briefly test program on the dev machine and rsync it to the server for profiling.
-Then I rsync the profiling results back to local for viewing.
+From the Windows machine I connect into the Linux machine (dev) via the terminal emulator of WSL2.
+I develop and briefly test program on the dev machine and rsync it to the server (target) for profiling.
+Then I rsync the profiling results to local (viewer) for viewing.

 ## Trace collection

-On the target machine:
+On the target machine (e.g. granger1/2):

-### Path setup (do this once, every time you login to the target)
+### Path setup (do this every time you login to the target)

 ```
 source /opt/intel/vtune_profiler/vtune-vars.sh